diagnostic · open source · runs locally

 Why it matters

-Most RAG evals reward plausible answers.
+Most AI evals reward plausible answers.
 Kelvin tracks paired invariance + sensitivity as a signature of understanding.

 A pipeline can sound grounded and still ignore the evidence that should change the answer.
 Kelvin probes whether yours behaves like it understands what matters.